Ahmed121221/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

     ```
     npm run test
     ```
-    // if it dosen't word and you'r runing windows OS try this script :
+    // if it dosen't work and you are runing windows OS try this script :
     ```
     npm run test-windows
     ```